 - build.sh: support script performing most of the Maven build steps. - openSF.build: folder containing the majority of the "release engineering" architecture.
-In particular, the main POM file that other files in the project reference. - openSF.build/generate-installers.py: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. - openSF.build/dependencies-mvn2osgi: folder containing a separate POM project that needs to be processed first and separately, due to a technical limitation of Tycho/Maven. - openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §8.3).
-Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. - openSF.product: folder where the output of the build will be generated (under "target"). - u platform: folder containing the main source code for the openSF framework. - D platform.tests: folder containing unit tests for the openSF platform.
+In particular, the main POM file that other files in the project reference. - openSF.build/generate-installers.py: support script that gathers the files for each platform into the right structure and calls install4j to generate the installer packages. - openSF.build/installers: folder containing install4j project files in order to generate installation packages for openSF (see §8.3).
+Also contains a folder to place the external packages to be bundled in, like documentation files, example modules, ParameterEditor, etc. - openSF.product: folder where the output of the build will be generated (under "target"). - platform: folder containing the main source code for the openSF framework. - platform.tests: folder containing unit tests for the openSF platform.